neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 - `.dockerignore`: The set of files that would not be included in your Docker image.
 - `Dockerfile`: The set of instructions that would be executed while your Docker image builds.

-Create the `.dockerignore` file at the root of your Astro project with following code:
+Create the `.dockerignore` file at the root of your Astro project with the following code:

 ```
 # build output